 And then there's Lucian, who directly follows Flint in the Elite 4.
 He's a Psychic-type user, and his team is nasty.
 Mr. Mime using Reflect and Light Screen will stop your one-shots.
 There's also Alakazam, with huge Speed and Special Attack (plus Focus Blast for your Dark-types), and then there's his Bronzong.
 Bronzong has "Levitate", meaning your Ground-types won't help you, meaning its only weakness is Fire.
 Oh, and it can throw Earthquake at you too.
 It doesn't help that your have TWO Fire-type options within Diamond/Pearl...and one of them, Infernape, is weak to Psychic attacks.

 The champion battle with Cynthia is by far one of the most difficult fights of the franchise.
 Her team is very high-level even compared to the fight immediately before her, has varied types, and boasts perfect IVs across the board, meaning that they're far stronger than normal Pokémon you might fight at the same level.
 She has Spiritomb, which back then had no weaknesses to any types by default; you just have to have a Pokemon strong enough to hit it until it gets knocked out.
 She has Milotic with Ice Beam for your grass-types and Mirror Coat for your special attackers.
-And then there's her Garchomp, a monster of a Pokémon that is so utterly overpowered Smogonbanned it from its competitive play rules altogether during the 4th gen competitive metagame.
-(Even if that ban was because of one of its abilities, Sand Veil, which gives it a massive evasion boost.)
+And then there's her Garchomp, a Lightning Brusier of a pokemon with powerful moves.

 Gen V follows the tradition of Normal-type Gym Leaders being That One Boss with Lenora.
 Her Watchog knows Retaliate, a Normal-type move with a very respectable base power of 70.
 However, if a Pokémon in the user's party faints on the same turn, it doubles to a whopping 140, and that's not even counting STAB.
 Since Watchog will always be Lenora's second Pokémon, it can Retaliate right after you defeat Herdier, and it can OHKO pretty much anything you throw at it.
 It doesn't stop there, either.
 Her Watchog knows Crunch, a very powerful move at that point in the game, and can put your Pokémon to sleep with Hypnosis.
 Herdier is no pushover either, having stats comparable to Watchog's and knowing Take Down, which hurts a lot coming from a Normal-type.
 It also has Retaliate, if you feel like using Roar to take out Watchog first.